Birthday problem: Same birthday as you

 In the standard case of d = 365, substituting n = 23 gives about 6.1%, which is less than 1 chance in 16.
-For a greater than 50% chance that one person in a roomful of n people has the same birthday as you, n would need to be at least 253.
+For a greater than 50% chance that at least one other person in a roomful of n people has the same birthday as you, n would need to be at least 253.
 This number is significantly higher than 365/2 = 182.5: the reason is that it is likely that there are some birthday matches among the other people in the room.

 Number of people with a shared birthday

 For any one person in a group of n people the probability that he or she shares his birthday with someone else is $q(n-1;d)$, as explained above.
 The expected number of people with a shared (non-unique) birthday can now be calculated easily by multiplying that probability by the number of people (n), so it is:

 (This multiplication can be done this way because of the linearity of the expected value of indicator variables).
 This implies that the expected number of people with a non-shared (unique) birthday is:

 Similar formulas can be derived for the expected number of people who share with three, four, etc. other people.